All Episodes

 Now, McNabb has been there since spring training.

-I can't say, what does he not grasp?
+Now, if it were me, can I say, what does he not grasp?

-What what is the coach talking about here?
+What is the coach talking about here?

-Doesn't grasp the playbook.
+Doesn't grasp the playbook?

-The game plan for two minutes I I'm this has me kind of going in circles here.
+This has me kind of going in circles here.

-I said, why this is Mike Shanahan.
+This is Mike Shanahan.

 This is not some rookie head coach.

-He's lost, he's lost the locker room.
+He's lost the locker room now.

-Now you don't pull a veteran like this, he just don't do it.
+You don't pull a veteran like this.

 And now we know why they hadn't given McNabb a contract extension for next year and so forth.